jayantj/jayantj.github.io/_posts/2016-02-23-project-gutenberg-word2vec.md

 layout: post
 title: Project Gutenberg and Word2Vec
 date: 2016-02-23
-summary: Clustering classic literature through deep learning
+summary: Clustering classic literature with deep learning
 categories: articles
 ---
-tl;dr I clustered top classics from Project Gutenberg using word2vec, [here are the results](#results)
+tl;dr I clustered top classics from Project Gutenberg using word2vec, [here are the results](#results) and [the code](https://github.com/jayantj/w2vec-similarity).

 I had been reading up on deep learning and NLP recently, and I found the idea and results behind word2vec very interesting.
 [word2vec](https://code.google.com/archive/p/word2vec/) is a technique to learn vector representations of individual words (called word vectors) by training over a large enough document or corpora.